wisng/Mental-Health-Chat-bot/README.md

 ### Steps

-1. Clone the Repository
-2. Clone the Serenity repository to your local machine using Git:
+1. Clone the Serenity repository to your local machine using Git:

 ``` Bash
 git clone https://github.com/wisng/Serenity